Blyth, Northumberland: Events and venues

-Held every July, the annual Blyth Town Summer Fair takes place in and around the market place and hosts many attractions, such as music performances, arts and crafts exhibitions, fairground rides and children's entertainment.
+Since 2014, Blyth Town Council has organised the Northumberland Live Festival every year in June on a meadow right next to the North Sea beach.
+It offers numerous attractions such as music performances, fairground rides and children's entertainment.
+In addition to local bands and bands from the twintown of Solingen, nationally renowned bands such as The Christians, The Lightning Seeds, The Pigeon Detectives, Toploader, Doctor & the Medics, Scouting for Girls and The Undertones have also performed here.
+Audience numbers have been as high as 18,000.

 The Blyth Town Christmas Fayre is also held in the market place and features a similar range of family entertainment.
 Close to the town centre is an intimate, 299-seat theatre called the Phoenix Theatre.
 It presents a regular programme of professional performing arts to the local community and has successfully brought amateur and professional practitioners alongside each other to develop work for the community.
 There were once four cinemas in Blyth, but the last of these, the Wallaw, closed in 2004.
-The others — The Central, The Essoldo and The Roxy — all closed in the 1960s and 1970s.
+The others – The Central, The Essoldo, and The Roxy – all closed in the 1960s and 1970s.